A search for pair halos around active galactic nuclei through a temporal analysis of Fermi-LAT data: Observations with Fermi-LAT and data reduction

 We used the Fermi LAT 2-year point source catalog \citep[][]{Nolan2012}, gll\_psc\_v08.fit, to select the sample of AGNs for our analysis.
 Firstly, we recorded the source type of all 2FGL sources and selected sources associated with AGNs.
-To reduce the contamination by the Galactic diffuse foreground emission to the regions of interest, we excluded AGNs with Galactic longitude from between -30$^{\circ}$ and 30$^{\circ}$.
+To reduce the contamination by the Galactic diffuse foreground emission to the regions of interest, we excluded AGNs with Galactic latitude between -30$^{\circ}$ to 30$^{\circ}$.
 To reduce the contamination the regions of interest by 2FGL \gray{} sources, we excluded AGNs which have neighboring (2FGL) sources within 2$^{\circ}$.
 At this stage, our sample contains 394 \gray{} AGNs.
-We began by selecting all gamma rays of energy above 1 GeV within a 4$^{\circ}$ radius around the direction of each AGNs (the positions of AGNs taken from the 2FGL catalog \citep[][]{Nolan2012}), and satisfying the SOURCE event class.
+We began by selecting all gamma rays of energy above 1 GeV within a 4$^{\circ}$ radius around the direction of each AGN (the positions of AGNs taken from the 2FGL catalog \citep[][]{Nolan2012}), and satisfying the SOURCE event class.
 For this analysis, we have accumulated events obtained from 2008 August 4 to 2013 November 7 (i.e., 5.2 years of the \fermilat{} data), corresponding to 239557417 and 405478386 in units of the Mission Elapsed Time.
 To reduce the contamination by the \gray{} emission coming from cosmic-ray interactions in the Earth's upper atmosphere (so-called albedo \grays{}) our selection is refined by choosing events with zenith angles $<$100$^{\circ}$.
 We removed events that occur during satellite maneuvers when the LAT rocking angle was larger than 52$^{\circ}$.
 Time intervals when some event has negatively affected the quality of the LAT data are also excluded.
 Both the front-converting and back-converting events are selected.
 Note that the statistics are higher when we consider both the front-converting and back-converting events together.
+To justify the usage of the front-converting and back-converting events together for the increase of statistics, below we will compute the ratio of the numbers of front-to-back events recorded during quiescent AGN states and recorded during AGN flares, respectively, and will compare these ratios to make sure that they are consistent within the error bars.
+Below we show that the accumulation of the \fermilat{} data during 5.2 years made possible the reconstruction of the PSF (see Sect.
+4.2) and the search for potential pair-halo extended emission (see Sect.
+3.2) by applying the technique based on a study of quiescent and flaring AGN states.